Canon G1 X Mark II vs Olympus E-M10 III

 Sensor comparison: Canon G1 X Mark II vs Olympus E-M10 III

-The size of the sensor inside a digital camera is one of the key determinants of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
+The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
+Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
 On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Of the two cameras under consideration, the Canon G1 X Mark II features an 1.5-inch sensor and the Olympus E-M10 III a Four Thirds sensor.
 The sensor area in the E-M10 III is 14 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.85 and 2.0.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.